Ollie Devoto: Bath Rugby: 2012–2016

 An injury crisis during the 2012–13 season amongst Bath's backs saw Devoto promoted to the 1st XV squad, and he made his first team debut as a substitute in Bath's Premiership match against London Wasps on 8 September 2012.

 On 1 March 2013, Devoto joined RFU Championship side Cornish Pirates on a dual-registration deal but didn't make an appearance for the Penzance-based club.

 In March 2014, Devoto was named 2014 LV= breakthrough player for his performances in the 2014–15 LV Cup, as part of the award his former club Sherborne RFC received a £1,000 donation.

 Devoto played for the vast majority of Bath's 2015 Premiership final loss to Saracens, replacing the injured Anthony Watson after seven minutes.

-Exeter Chiefs: 2016–present
+Exeter Chiefs: 2016–2024

-On 15 January 2016, Devoto signed for fellow Premiership side Exeter Chiefs on a three-year contract ahead of the 2016–17 season.
-He started the final as Exeter Chiefs defeated Wasps to be crowned champions of the 2016-17 English Premiership.
+On 15 January 2016 it was announced that Devoto had signed for fellow Premiership side Exeter Chiefs on a three-year contract.
+In his first season at the club he started in the 2016–17 Premiership Rugby final as Exeter defeated Wasps to become champions of England for the first time in their history.
+The following season he was a member of the side that won the last edition of the Anglo-Welsh Cup beating former team Bath in the final.

+Devoto came off the bench as a substitute during the 2020 European Rugby Champions Cup final as Exeter defeated Racing 92 to become champions of Europe.
+A week later he started in the 2019–20 Premiership Rugby final as Exeter overcame Wasps to complete an historic league and European double.

+Devoto won his last trophy with Exeter when he came on as a replacement during their 2022–23 Premiership Rugby Cup final victory against London Irish.
+In May 2024 having scored 21 tries in 127 appearances during an eight-year spell it was announced that Devoto would be leaving the club.

+Major League Rugby

+Devoto joined Chicago Hounds for the 2025 Major League Rugby season.